ConYel/my_site_two/README.md

 It is forbidden to kill; therefore all murderers are punished unless they kill in large numbers and to the sound of trumpets.
 ― Voltaire

+Older men declare war.
+But it is youth that must fight and die.
+― Herbert Hoover